Revealing the Parallel Multilingual Learning within Large Language Models: PMI Can Help: From a View of Neuron Activation

-\paragraph{\textsc{PiM} simulates synaptic pruning.} During the maturation of biological brains, synaptic pruning is a necessary process that removes less commonly used neural connections, thus making frequently-used neural pathways more powerful and efficient \cite{huttenlocher1979synaptic,huttenlocher1990morphometric}.
-In other words, brain benefits from little and precise neuron activation.
-We show that \textsc{PiM} simulates synaptic pruning from two aspects: (1) as demonstrated above, \textit{\textsc{PiM} inhibits neurons;} (2) \textit{\textsc{PiM} promotes more precise neuron activation.} As shown in Figure \ref{fig:f5}, compared to baseline prompt, \textsc{PiM} promotes the activation of top 1\% of neurons commonly used.
-At the same time, other neurons less commonly used are activated fewer times to perform an overall effect of inhibition, as shown in Figure \ref{app fig: activated neurons in Bloomz-176B on RTE}.
-This indicates that more precise neuron activation, i.e., some of important neurons are activated more times which others are activated less times, could be promoted by \textsc{PiM}.
-And both neuron inhibition and precious activation will be enhanced when more languages are used.
+\paragraph{PMI simulates a \textit{one-off} synaptic pruning.} During the maturation of biological brains, synaptic pruning is a necessary process that removes less commonly used neural connections, thus making frequently-used neural pathways more powerful and efficient \cite{huttenlocher1979synaptic,huttenlocher1990morphometric}.
+In other words, the brain benefits from little and precise neuron activation.
+We show that PMI simulates the synaptic pruning during the inference from two aspects: (1) as demonstrated above, PMI \textit{inhibits neurons}; (2) PMI \textit{promotes more precise neuron activation.} Figure \ref{fig:f5} records the activation state of the most commonly used neurons.
+It shows that compared to the baseline prompt, PMI promotes the activation of the top 1\% of neurons commonly used.
+Meanwhile, other neurons rarely used are activated fewer times to achieve an overall effect of inhibition, as shown in Figure \ref{app fig: activated neurons in Bloomz-176B on RTE}.
+This indicates that more targeted and effective neuron activation patterns—where some important neurons are activated more while others are less often—could be facilitated by PMI.
+Synaptic pruning occurs during the maturation of the brain, while PMI enhances models specifically at their inference stages, not during training.
+Therefore, we propose that PMI simulates a \textit{one-off} synaptic pruning, exerting a short-term effect on models.

-Notably, we also report statistical results of other LLMs in the next section, which consistently suggests the same conclusions as above.